The Fiscal Council is an independent statutory body that acts as Ireland’s budgetary watchdog.

 The Council

-The Minister for Finance appoints members based on their experience and competence in domestic and international macroeconomic and fiscal matters.
+The Council’s members are appointed by the Minister for Finance, with the Fiscal Responsibility Act 2012 governing how appointments are made.
+Members are to be appointed based on their experience and competence in domestic and international macroeconomic and fiscal matters.

 The Secretariat